 Nashville Tribute Band

 Nashville is brimming with talented Mormons.
-In this country music metropolis, a former bishop has written hit songs for stars like George Strait and Reba McEntire, and a new Young Women president once shared the stage with Dolly Parton.
+In this country music metropolis, a former bishop has written hit songs for stars like George Strait and Reba McEntire, and a Young Women president once shared the stage with Dolly Parton.
 Here, the close-knit LDS community uniquely intersects with a network of exceptional LDS musicians, including veteran songwriters,up-and-coming producers, and some of the hottest acts around.

 Church member Tony Martin was a reporter at a Chicago newspaper when his songwriting career took off in the late ’80s.
 Country music star George Strait recorded a song written by Martin, and soon Martin packed up and moved to Nashville.